microsoft/PowerToys/README.md

 For [v0.51][github-next-release-work], we are planning to work on:

 - Initial development of Always on Top utility to allow users to persist desired windows in the foreground of their displays
+- We are working to heavily reduce / remove the UAC prompt over the next few releases on install.
+This is a big shift so it is spanning multiple releases so we can isolate issues if they do occur.
+Work is tracked in [#10126](https://github.com/microsoft/PowerToys/issues/10126)
 - UI/UX investigations to adopt WinUI and improve accessibility
 - Stability and bug fixes
-- Upgrading PowerToys Run to .NET 5
+- Update the PowerToys Build Pipeline to allow .NET 5 integration

 ## PowerToys Community